...

 Here are the few expectations that come with the role of a CNC operator:

-• Hands-on knowledge: It’s important to understand the inner working of the machines and perform basic diagnostics.
-CNC machinists spend a lot of time with different cutting tools and need excellent hand-eye coordination.
+• Hands-on knowledge: It’s important to understand the inner workings of the machines and perform basic diagnostics.
+CNC machinists spend much time with different cutting tools and need excellent hand-eye coordination.

 • Technical skills: A basic level of understanding of machine tools, fixtures, and design philosophies is critical.